querkmachine/FSFrontEndDocs/tools/submodules.md

 `url` is the cloning path of the Git repo you're using as a submodule.

 `path` is the directory path of where you want this submodule to live in the superproject.
-For design systems, you will almost certainly want this to be in a sub-directory of the UI/presentation directory of the project.
+This must be a directory that is publicly accessible when the project is deployed, usually a sub-directory of the UI/presentation directory of the project.

 ## Getting the submodule